titoBouzout/dom-flair/readme.md

 #### Bugs

-- `space-around` and `space-evenly` does not work if the content overflows vertically as it seems to be centered.  https://codepen.io/titoBouzout/pen/ZPWjyb but kspade discovered that you can change it to `space-between` works.
+- `space-around` and `space-evenly` does not work if the content overflows vertically as it seems to be centered not considering the scrollbar.  https://codepen.io/titoBouzout/pen/ZPWjyb kspade discovered that this is not reproducible when `space-between` is used.

 ### Text